diku-dk/DiffCal/README.md

 # Differentiable Depth for Real2Sim Calibration of Soft Body Simulations
 This repository contains the code and the data to calibrate material model parameters for soft body simulation.
-We use two types of materials i.e. Ecoflex-50 (red) and MoldStar-15 (blue).
-We have also experimented with heterogenous objects.
+We use two types of materials, i.e. Ecoflex-50 (red) and MoldStar-15 (blue).
+We have also experimented with heterogeneous objects.
 The shapes include cantilever, spine, XYZ RGB Dragon, and robotic finger.
 Deformation modes are free hanging, twisting, and oscillating.
 ![objects](https://user-images.githubusercontent.com/101255383/166220869-53fef7a8-ca4e-45da-baf5-c3454f73819b.png)

 ## Requirements